mhvis/solar/README.md

 ## Installation

-The package can be installed from [PyPI](https://pypi.org/project/samil/):
+The package can be installed from PyPI using `pip`:

 ```commandline
 $ pip install samil
 ```

-On Ubuntu:
+For example on Ubuntu, first install `pip3`, then install `samil` for the current user:

 ```commandline
 $ sudo apt install python3-pip
 $ pip3 install --user samil
 ```

-Usually `samil` can then be found at `~/.local/bin/samil`.
+`samil` can then be found at `~/.local/bin/samil`.
-Often that directory is already in `PATH`, so you can call it using `samil`.
+If you're not able to call `samil` from anywhere, try to relogin.
-You might need to relogin or add that directory to `PATH`.
+If that didn't help, you might need to add `~/.local/bin` to your `PATH`.

 ## Usage